||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Left by a huge bear,” Xuthus told her.
 “Or a girl-eating tiger!”

 His grin faltered as a sudden metallic howl broke the silence of the surrounding forest.
 The dreadful sound echoed across the dome, bringing with it the unmistakeable noise of something large crashing through the undergrowth.
 Holding the lantern high, Hestia peered into the shadows beneath the trees, then felt Lodus sidle closer and take her other hand in his own.
 Beside her, Xuthus whimpered in pain as Maia clutched him for reassurance, digging her fingernails into his arm.

 “It’s just one of the sentry wolves,” Hestia reassured him, but after seeing the ravaged junction box she was not so sure.
 “They won’t hurt you.”

 “Wolves?”
 Maia’s eyes went wide.
 “No one said anything about wolves!”

-The crashing came nearer and stopped.
-All of a sudden, a huge dark shape with glowing red eyes leapt out of the woods ahead and skidded to a halt upon the lane.
-Maia shrieked as the robot wolf fixed them with a steely glare and slowly stepped closer.
+The crashing noise came nearer and stopped.
+All of a sudden, a huge dark shape with glowing red eyes leapt out of the woods ahead and skidded to a halt on the lane.
+Maia shrieked as the robot wolf slowly stepped closer and fixed them with a steely glare.
 Moments later, a second wolf erupted from the trees and fell into line behind the first.
-Hestia cried out in shock and drew Lodus closer, for she had never seen the sentry robots act this way before.
-The first wolf opened its jaws wide to reveal an astonishing array of dagger-like teeth, but the awful sound that emerged was not the dreadful howl they were expecting.
+Hestia cried out in shock and drew Lodus close.
+She had never seen the sentry robots act this way before.
+The first wolf opened its jaws wide to reveal an astonishing array of dagger-like teeth.
+The awful sound that emerged was not the dreadful howl they were expecting.

 “Who’s afraid?” rasped the robot.
 “Of the big bad wolf?”